 What Is a Confidentiality Agreement?

-A confidentiality agreement is a legally binding document outlining information that one or more parties must not disclose to others.
-Similar to a non-disclosure agreement, it protects a business or individual’s private information.
-This agreement helps guard information during negotiations, business mergers, and other private dealings.
+A confidentiality agreement is a legally binding written agreement outlining information that one or more parties must not disclose to others.
+Similar to a non-disclosure agreement, it protects a business or individual’s private business information and sensitive information.
+This agreement helps guard information during business negotiations, mergers, and other private dealings.

-Use our free confidentiality agreement template to protect important information.
-Our document builder allows you to customize and create an agreement that works for everyone.
+Use our free confidentiality agreement form to protect important information.
+Our document builder allows you to customize and create a written agreement that works for everyone.

 What Is Confidential Information?